Uniform stability for the matrix inverse Sturm-Liouville problems: Sturm-Liouville operator on a graph

 and with the standard matching conditions at the interior vertex:

 where $y_j \in W_1^2[0,\pi]$, $\la$ is the spectral parameter, and $q_j$ ($j = \overline{1,m}$) are real-valued functions of $L_2(0,\pi)$ satisfying the condition

 The standard matching conditions \eqref{mc} are the special case of the so-called $\delta$-coupling (see \cite[Appendix~1]{Kur24}).
 They express Kirchoff's law in electrical circuits, balance of tension in elastic string network, etc. (see, e.g., \cite{BCFK06, PPP04}).
+The condition \eqref{zeroqj} is imposed for technical simplicity, it can be removed as in Section~\ref{sec:gen}.

 The boundary value problem \eqref{eqvg}--\eqref{mc} can be equivalently represented in the matrix form $\mathscr L = \mathscr L(Q)$:

 where

 Clearly, $T$ is an orthogonal projector of rank one and $T^{\perp}$ is the complementary projector.
 In view of \eqref{zeroqj}, we have